Mohamad23-05/Mohamad23-05/README.md

 - 👋 Hi, I’m Mohamad
-- 👀 I’m interested in c#, c and python
+- 👀 I’m a computer science student
-- 🌱 I’m currently learning c and php
+- 🌱 I’m currently programming softwares in c++, c, bash and python

 <!---
 Mohamad23-05/Mohamad23-05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.